NeurodataWithoutBorders/nwb-overview/docs/source/intro_to_nwb/4_apis.rst

 APIs
 ====

-Two main APIs are supported for conveniently reading and writing NWB data: PyNWB for Python and MatNWB for MATLAB.
+Two main APIs are supported for conveniently reading and writing NWB data: :pynwb-docs:`PyNWB <>` for Python and :matnwb-src:`MatNWB <>` for MATLAB.

 Like the NWB specification, the classes of these APIs follow an object-oriented inheritance pattern, i.e., the PyNWB class :py:class:`~pynwb.base.TimeSeries`